-The journal seeks to enhance existing theory and practice, to challenge accepted theory and methods where appropriate, and even to articulate emerging theory and innovative methods, by offering insights and discoveries from an author’s experience, different points of view, or new possibilities for practice.
-Importantly, it seeks to provide readers with ‘take-aways’ which they may be able to implement in their own work.
+The journal seeks to enhance existing theory and practice, to challenge accepted theory and methods where appropriate, and to articulate emerging theory and innovative methods, by offering insights and discoveries from an author’s experience, different points of view, or new possibilities for the reader’s own work.

 Proposals, in abstract form of circa 300 words, should be sent electronically to the editor at email@example.com.
-Such proposals should, under three headings, cite the theories or methods concerned, describe the real world experience of applying them, and the lessons learned and/or the implications for theory and practice.
+Such proposals should, under three headings, cite the theories or methods concerned, describe the real-world experience of applying them, and the lessons learned and/or the implications for theory or practice.